1j01/tiamblia-game/README.md

 	(or not)
 	(the cursor should be enough indication that you need to drag)

-when there are multiple things within the minimum range for dragging, the closest will be hovered only what will be dragged should ever be shown as hovered
+only what will be dragged should ever be shown as hovered when there are multiple points within the minimum range for dragging, the closest should be hovered when there are multiple entities within the minimum range for dragging, the one on top should probably be hovered
+	you can drag a selection to access entities that are behind large entities such as terrain or a large tree

 while dragging an entity, the entities bar should be hidden